skip to main content skip to main navigation

 Community Farmers’ Markets are more popular today than ever because exceeding numbers of consumers are becoming interested in buying their fresh produce directly from local farmers.
 People enjoy the wholesome experiences of talking to farmers about produce, seeing their neighbors or friends out in the open air while enjoying the sights and smells of market day.

+Seasonal markets sprout up in nearly every county as far north as Sussex to down at the southern shore in Cape May County.
 Leaders and business people in the community have recognized that smart consumers want to improve their diets through purchasing fresh produce.
 However, these markets go beyond, by providing economic viability and enhancing the quality of life in each community that creates this farm fresh experience.

 Many farmers who attend these Community Farmers’ Markets are Certified Farmer Vendors in the WIC & Seniors Farmers’ Market Nutrition Programs (FMNP).
 These programs provide an opportunity for the state’s farmers to direct market their locally grown fresh fruits, vegetables and herbs to nutritionally at risk pregnant, breast-feeding, post-partum women, children 2-5 years old as well as eligible seniors 60 years of age and older.
-Participants in the FMNP receive four $5 vouchers valid June 1st throughNovember 30th to purchase locally grown produce.
+Participants in the FMNP receive $5 vouchers valid June 1st throughNovember 30th to purchase locally grown produce.

-Finally, Rutgers Cooperative Research and Extension along with organizations and local municipalities provide educational and employment opportunities for high school students through the Youth Farm Stand Program.
+Rutgers Cooperative Research and Extension along with organizations and local municipalities provide educational and employment opportunities for high school students through the Youth Farm Stand Program.
 These selected youth sell New Jersey produce throughout the state and acquire hands-on agricultural work experiences aimed at developing citizenship skills.

 New Jersey Department of Agriculture